 Programs funded through this solicitation are required to document a sequence of services consistent with WIOA requirements in order to guarantee all eligible youth participants receive comprehensive and individualized services and have access to all fourteen (14) program elements.
 Services may be provided directly by the funded Contractor or through linkages and collaboration with other local entities.
 The proposal must clearly define how the Respondent will provide all of the following required core service components:

-1. Outreach, Recruitment and Orientation - Outreach and recruitment includes, but is not limited to, identifying potentially eligible youth, working with parents and guardians to secure necessary documentation, and communicating with schools and community organizations regarding outreach and recruitment efforts.
-As part of orientation, all youth must receive information on all services available through the Respondent, including programs or activities provided by vendors and partners.
-This includes information about all program policies governing such areas as drug and alcohol abuse, attendance, and behavior.
-Youth must be made aware of the youth development principles practiced by the Respondent and informed that services and projected outcomes will be tailored to the individual youth's needs.
+Outreach, Recruitment and Orientation - Outreach and recruitment includes, but is not limited to, identifying potentially eligible youth, working with parents and guardians to secure necessary documentation, and communicating with schools and community organizations regarding outreach and recruitment efforts.